w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/no-flashing-over-threshold-no-exceptions.md

 :::

 :::note
-There are people who may not know they are susceptible to photosensitive seizures, and people who may have a much larger view of content than the default (zoomed in or with the display close to the eye).
+Avoiding flashing entirely is the safest option because some people who may not know they are susceptible to photosensitive seizures, and some people may have a much larger view of content than the default (zoomed in or with the display close to the eye).
 :::